 CGI has revolutionized the way architects work.
 Rather than producing hand-drawn artworks, they can now create graphics that can be easily modified at the touch of a button and viewed from any direction.
 Once the overall layout and dimensions are agreed upon, the architects can add colors, textures, and other details.
-Sending CGI files to colleagues via email is easier and faster than sending paper
+Sending CGI files to colleagues via email is easier and faster than sending paper drawings through the mail.

+FILMS WITHOUT PEOPLE Toy Story, released in 1995, was the first full-length feature movie to be made entirely using CGI.
 The filmmakers chose to use toys as characters because they are fairly easy to model and animate-CGI technology at the time was not adequate for creating human characters.
 This was partly because human bodies are complex and partly because everyone is familiar with how people look and move, so imperfections in human CGI characters are easy to spot.

-Gollum's face is animated with expressions from the actor's face
+Gollum's face is animated with expressions from the actor's face Buzz Lightyear, a character from Toy Story